The Kootenay Rockies region is the first in Canada to implement a

 Funding Your Level 2 & DCFC EV Charging Stations

 Accelerate Kootenays has announced a funding program that will diversify the places where EV drivers can access charging in the Kootenays.
 This program is part of the Kootenay Clean Energy Transition initiative.
 A variety of organizations and businesses will qualify and in addition to covering 50% of install costs, the program can be stacked with other provincial incentives.

 Kootenay Rockies Tourism (KRT) has partnered with Community Energy Association (CEA), Fernie office, to support the expansion of EV charging stations to support increase low carbon travel across the region.

-Building off the existing EV Road Trip itinerary, this project seeks to grow the network of EV charging infrastructure through installation of charging stations at key tourism assets that are municipally, Indigenous or non-profit owned.
+Building on our Road Trip itineraries, this project seeks to grow the network of EV charging infrastructure through installation of charging stations at key tourism assets that are municipally, Indigenous or non-profit owned.

 Strengthening the network will provide an opportunity for the up-and-coming EV consumer market to tour the region and access the many signature experiences including hot springs, golf courses, Nordic clubs, visitor centres, museums and campgrounds.

 This project will contribute to market diversification, namely attracting an urban market from BC and the Pacific Northwest, which will support the tourism region’s COVID recovery.

 KRT and CEA will be funding and supporting the planning and installation of at least ten EV charging stations between 2021 and 2023.